Shreya-Thakur22/Data_Analyst_Certificates/README.md

 Data Analytics Virtual Experience – Deloitte (July 2025) Completed a job simulation focused on data analysis and forensic technology, gaining hands-on exposure to real-world analytical tasks used in corporate investigations and decision-making processes.

+Data Analyst Certification – One Roadmap (July 2025) Successfully cleared the One Roadmap Skill Certification Test, demonstrating strong foundational knowledge and analytical skills required for a Data Analyst role.